Skip to main content

 What is Real-Time Messaging Protocol (RTMP Streaming)?

 At its core, Real-Time Messaging Protocol (RTMP) is the underlying technology behind most live streams you watch online.
 It’s a communication protocol designed for high-performance transmission of audio, video, and data over the internet.
 Like a digital pipeline that carries your live content from your source (your hardware or cloud streaming solution) to the streaming platform (like YouTube, Twitch or Kick).
 RTMP is for live streams what HTML is for websites, sort of.
+And if you want to reach every platform at once, you can multistream to YouTube, Twitch and Kick from a single feed without extra encoders.

 For a truly “live” experience, low latency is everything.
 RTMP minimizes delays, ensuring viewers see and hear what’s happening almost instantly.
 Developed by Adobe, RTMP is the backbone of live streaming.
 It’s still very relevant to today in 2026, for its efficiency and stability in delivering broadcast-quality content.